awsdocs/amazon-ecr-user-guide/doc_source/ecr-supported-iam-actions-resources.md

 For a list of Amazon ECR operations, see [Actions](http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_Operations.html) in the *Amazon Elastic Container Registry API Reference*\.

-**Important**
-If an Amazon ECR API operation is not listed in this table, then it does not support resource\-level permissions\.
-If an API operation does not support resource\-level permissions, you can grant users permission to use the operation, but you have to specify the \* \(asterisk\) wildcard for the resource element of your policy statement\.

 | API action | Resource |
 | --- | --- |